NYPL-Simplified/web-reader/README.md

 The example will rebundle on change, but you have to refresh your browser to see changes (no hot reloading currently).

+#### HTTPS on localhost

+To develop the service worker, you will need to run the app using HTTPS locally.
+This is done via the script `npm run example:https`.
+You may need to follow [this guide](https://web.dev/how-to-use-local-https/) if the certificates at the project root don't work for you.

 ### CORS Proxy

 We sometimes run in to CORS errors, and have a system to allow urls in a `WebpubManifest` to be proxied.
 This is done by passing a `proxyUrl` to the `<WebReader>` component.
 In order to do that, you must have a proxy running somewhere.